 3. Moisturize: powdered milk + cocoa powder

 This may sound crazy, but bathing in “chocolate milk” is great for moisturizing your skin.
 Milk contains lactic acid that exfoliates and softens the skin.
-And even better, Cleopatra was said to actually bath in milk to keep her skin soft and smooth.
+And even better, Cleopatra was said to actually bathe in milk to keep her skin soft and smooth.
 Cocoa powder is also high in antioxidants, which are excellent skin repairing agents.
 Try out our recipe and indulge yourself in the luxury of chocolate!

 4. Colds: eucalyptus + tea tree oil

 Feeling a cold coming on?
 This may be the right bath for you, if so.
 Eucalyptus and tea tree oil are thought to break down mucus, acting as natural decongestants.
 Instead of doing the old towel over the steaming water trick, you can relax in a nice bath with natural medicines to clear out your sinuses.
 To max the benefits, add 5-10 drops of each to your bath and breath deep while in the tub.